owntracks/docker-recorder/README.md

 It sets Mosquitto broker (with TLS) as well as the OwnTracks Recorder for collecting [OwnTracks](http://owntracks.org) location data.

 Docker images are built automatically when we push Debian packages to the `recorder` repository, and these Docker images are available at [https://hub.docker.com/r/owntracks/recorderd/](https://hub.docker.com/r/owntracks/recorderd/).

+There's also a docker image based on alpine Linux with integrated MQTT for [Rpi and amd64 platforms](https://github.com/owntracks/recorder/issues/192).